-Upon completion of this course, students will be able to:

-- 1. Understand theories and assumptions related to interviewing practice skills with individuals, families, and groups; - 2.
-Demonstrate basic application of the gained skills in ways that distinguish the social work profession from others; - 3.
-Acquire basic knowledge and skills to evaluate social work interventions across fields and levels of practice using diverse and culturally relevant approaches; - 4.
-Demonstrate professional critical thinking about assessments and interventions with individuals, families, and groups; - 5.
+Upon completion of this course, students will be able to: 1.
+Understand theories and assumptions related to interviewing practice skills with individuals, families, and groups; 2.
+Demonstrate basic application of the gained skills in ways that distinguish the social work profession from others; 3.
+Acquire basic knowledge and skills to evaluate social work interventions across fields and levels of practice using diverse and culturally relevant approaches; 4.
+Demonstrate professional critical thinking about assessments and interventions with individuals, families, and groups; 5.
 Conceptualize social justice issues at micro, mezzo, and macro levels in relation to practice theories and skills with individual, families, and groups.
-Be able to conceptualize social justice issues at micro, mezzo, and macro levels in relation to practice theories and skills with individual, families, and groups; - 6.
-Demonstrate the links between direct practice, policy analysis, and research; and - 7.
+Be able to conceptualize social justice issues at micro, mezzo, and macro levels in relation to practice, mezzo, and macro levels in relation to practice, and metro, mezzo, and macro levels in relation to practice issues at micro, mezzo, and macro levels in relation to practice, and skills with individual, families, and groups.
+Be able to conceptualize social justice issues at micro, mezzo, and macro levels in relation to practice issues at micro, mezzo, and macro levels in relation to practice issues at micro, mezzo, and macro levels in relation to practice issues at micro, mezzo, and macro levels in relation to practice issues at micro, mezzo, and macro levels in relation to practice issues at micro, mezzo, and macro levels in relation to practice theories and skills with individual, families, and groups; 6.
+Demonstrate the links between direct practice, policy analysis, and research; and 7.
 Recognize diversity and justice issues and identify different theories that can be applied to meet the needs of diverse individuals, families and groups.